GizRedY/DMV-Monitor-Gumroad_Updates/README.md

 🚀 Quick Start (End-Users)

 Download the latest installer from Releases
-.

-Install and run DMV Monitor on Windows 10/11.
+Install and run DMV Monitor on Windows 10/11

-(Optional) Open Settings → Notifications and paste your Pushbullet Access Token.
+(Optional) Open Settings → Notifications and paste your Pushbullet Access Token

-Click “Send Test Notification” to confirm delivery, then start monitoring.
+Click “Send Test Notification” to confirm delivery, then start monitoring

 iOS: Pushbullet is Android-focused; iPhone push flow not supported currently.

 🔄 Auto-Update

-The app reads an update manifest (JSON) in this repository.
+The app reads an update manifest (JSON) in this repository

-If a newer version is available, you’ll be prompted to update in-app.
+If a newer version is available, you’ll be prompted to update in-app

-Alternatively, you can manually download the latest build from Releases.
+You can also manually download the latest build from Releases

-If you rename or relocate the manifest file in the repo, update the app’s config accordingly (the manifest URL is configurable in app settings/build config).
+If you rename or relocate the manifest file, update the app’s config accordingly (the manifest URL is configurable in app settings/build config).

 🔐 Privacy & Security

-Your Pushbullet token is stored locally on your device.
+Your Pushbullet token is stored locally on your device

-The app sends notifications only to the configured Pushbullet account.
+The app sends notifications only to the configured Pushbullet account

-No personal data is uploaded to this repository.
+No personal data is uploaded to this repository

 ⚖️ Ethical Use